Updated: Feb 25

 Create a reasonable schedule for students based on how much time you have before the exam.
 We have pacing guides for teachers with 1, 2, 3, or 4 weeks to review.

 Make copies of the video skeleton notes, practice multiple choice questions, and practice free response questions + rubrics.
 You will get access to these files once you have your class signed up.

-At the end of each week, we have students hand in their completed skeleton notes, completed MC practice, and their completed (and self graded) free response questions.
+At the end of each week, we have students hand in their completed guided notes, completed MC practice, and their completed (and self graded) free response questions.

 2. Assign the Stats Medic Review Course as homework

-Over the next few months, Stats Medic will be releasing 10 review activities that you can do in your classes.
+Stats Medic has several review activities that you can do in your classes.
 Use class time for these awesome review activities and then ask students to complete assignments from the Review Course as homework.
-If you go this route, sticking to a schedule is critical, and you must hold students accountable for completing work.
-You will not be able to monitor student progress digitally, so you can have students hand in their completed skeleton notes, completed MC practice, and their completed (and self graded) free response questions as often as you feel is needed.
+If you go this route, sticking to a schedule is critical, and it helps to hold students accountable for completing work.
+In this model, we still suggest having students hand in their completed skeleton notes, completed MC practice, and their completed (and self graded) free response questions as often as you feel is needed.

 3. Offer the Stats Medic Review Course as an optional support